Skip to content

 Connection scaling

-Each connection runs on a worker thread (bounded by WORKERS, default = max(ncpu, 4)).
-The server uses epoll for accept and hands off ready sockets to the worker queue.
+Each connection runs on a worker thread (bounded by WORKERS, default = max(nproc, 4)).
+The accept loop in src/db/server.c uses poll(2) on both Linux and macOS — the listen socket is a single fd, so epoll's selectivity has nothing to gain over the POSIX baseline poll, and one accept path runs everywhere.
+Ready connections are handed off to the worker queue.
 Single connection is not a bottleneck — pipelining multiple JSON requests over one socket gets close to per-connection line rate.

-Cache pressure: every connection allocates a MAX_REQUEST_SIZE-byte buffer.
-At the default 32 MB, 100 connections = 3.2 GB.
+Cache pressure: every active connection allocates a MAX_REQUEST_SIZE-byte read buffer.
+At the default 32 MB, 100 concurrent connections = 3.2 GB.
 Raise MAX_REQUEST_SIZE deliberately.